ahmedkhaled89/djangoTest/README.md

 # djangoTest
-# This is a project for trying the concepts I am Learning from DJ4E (Django for Everybody) from Coursera
+# This is a Django project Where I do thew assingment for DJ4E on coursera